I am just a woman with a belly

 I struggled with my weight, both sides of the scale, all my life.
 At one point in my life I felt much better when I exercised so I did that.
 I grew organic vegetables in my garden and felt even better.
 I took the essence of that experience with me throughout my life.
 Yoga taught me sensitivity to my body’s needs, but it has been a long journey to find out what I actually needed.

 Life has been an adventure.
-Frankly, I am not perfect: I’m old and fat but I am stronger inside.
+Frankly, I am not perfect: I’m old but I am stronger inside because of yoga.

-I may be in my 60s and after all the yoga and meditation I have done I still feel more.
+I may be old and stiff when I wake up but after all the yoga and meditation I do in the morning, I still feel I can grow and expand moremore.

-Through yoga I have learned to love better: if I make decisions after my practice my decisions are usually better.
+Through yoga I have learned to love and see better.

 Yoga and meditation has taught me how to get back to my very core to be here for whatever my reality is, and act in way that is going to get me through the next moment, and the next one, and the next one.